dbsystel/prometheus-config-controller/README.md

+:warning: The project has been archived and is no longer maintained!

 # Config Controller for Prometheus

 This Controller is based on the [Grafana Operator](https://github.com/tsloughter/grafana-operator).
 The Config Controller should be run within [Kubernetes](https://github.com/kubernetes/kubernetes) as a sidecar with [Prometheus](https://github.com/prometheus/prometheus).